Meet Mandu - leader of the Women’s Equality Party

 LinkedIn: Sellisha Lockyer

 I am Co-Leader of the Islington branch and the Equal Education Movement Builder on the Policy Committee.
-I joined the party last year and I have always been involved in my community.

 To visit Guilene Marco's fundraising page click here.